Organizing elements with content groups

 Deleting content groups used in published content

-Deleting a content group also deletes all the elements it contains.
+Deleting any content group except the last one also deletes all the elements it contains.
 If you delete a content group containing elements used in published content, the published content will also be deleted.
+When you delete the last content group, its elements will remain in the content type and the content will not be deleted.

 How your content groups look in content items